 It's also true that High Cascade snow depths can pile up to over 300 inches deep, even after the official start of Spring, eg. in April or even May (that's over 25 feet deep).
 The last season such record snowpacks occurred was winter 1998-1999.
 The April 10th ski report from Timberline Lodge described luscious powder snow conditions at 22 degrees, 6 inches new, and 307 inch base total....
 And the May 8th report sounded like mid-winter with 19 degrees, 4 inches of new, and 302 inches on the ground!
 Such monster snowpacks will choke the high hiking trails until mid-to-late July! (eg. see the 7,010 PCT crossing near Mt.
 Jefferson)

 Winter 1976-77 suffered a severe snow drought, perhaps the most severe in the past 100 years.
-In early January 1977, I was able to drive a passenger car all the way up to 6000 feet on the mountain's NE side, to Cloud Cap Inn, and then hike to well over 7,000 feet on the Timberline Trail, mostly walking on frozen-solid pumice, but very little snow.
+In mid-January 1977, I was able to drive a passenger car all the way up to 6000 feet on the mountain's NE side, to Cloud Cap Inn, and then hike to well over 7,000 feet on the Timberline Trail, mostly walking on frozen-solid pumice, but very little snow.
 The road to Cloud Cap is not plowed in the winter, and is not normally free of snow until sometime in June!
 During this same snowless winter, the State of Washington reported that three of its highest mountain passes remained so snowfree that they were open all winter (North Cascades Pass, Chinook Pass, and Cayuse Pass (all three normally closing each winter between Oct.15-Nov15 and staying closed until late May or even June)... ....
 The winter of 1980-81 was also marked by a serious snow drought.....
 It seems assured that Winter 2004-05 will be joining the record books (see page bottom).
+And 2015 is another year with a major snow drought, as of February 12.... both Government Pass and the Santiam Pass are essentially bare of snow; up in Washington State, the White Pass and its ski area are crying hard, with a meager ten inches of snow at the base level.
+Is this Global Warming?

 February 1, 2005 snow depths: Timberline Lodge is quoted as having 55 inches on the ground, whereas its long-term average is 130 inches on Feb.
 1st, with a record maximum of 230 inches on the ground in 2002 (later that year the depth hit over 300 inches!)......
 The station with the deepest snow depth on Feb.
 1st. is Paradise Lodge on Mt.
 Rainier with 58 inches, and a normal of 144 inches-- Paradise holds a snowfall record of 1,000 inches in a single season-- its deepest recorded Feb.
 1 depth was 264 inches in 1972......
 Mt.
 Hood Meadows Ski Area had only 30 inches snow depth, with its normal being 110 inches, and maximum of 187 inches in 1974......
 At a lower elevation, we see pass levels such as Washington's Snoqualmie Pass reporting only 26 inches, against a normal of 87 inches, and a record value of 168 inches in 1949!....
 And of course Government Camp in Oregon, as seen at the top of this page, had melted down to bare ground by early February!....
 The only snow drought more severe was the drought of 1976-1977, when, for example, Paradise Lodge reported only 24 inches on the ground--- of course, Snow Drought 2004-2005 may overtake '76-77.....Update, March 12: the Snow Drought continues to worsen, and is showing every sign of moving into First Place in the Snow Drought category!
 I will update this as new data becomes available.